On this page

 Postponing automatic enrolment

 You must write to tell the staff whose automatic enrolment you’re postponing.
 You will have six weeks from the date postponement starts to write to them.
 There’s no need to tell us that you’ve decided to postpone automatic enrolment.

 You can postpone for up to three months.
 You can postpone as many or as few staff as you like and the postponement period doesn’t have to be the same length for everyone.

-Our employer letter template tool helps you write to staff as required by law.
-There are four letters you can use for postponement for different circumstances.
-If you’re postponing from staging, we recommend you use letter template 6, below.
-You can tailor the letter templates to your needs.
+Our postponement letter template for all employees helps you write to staff as required by law.
+You can tailor the letter template to your needs.

 During the postponement period